-PDF version formatted for print: SNS Chempack Project (PDF)
+PDF version formatted for print: Strategic National Stockpile CHEMPACK Program (PDF)

 What this means for Minnesota

-- The antidotes are either replaced by the CDC at or before their expiration date or the assets are eligible for the Shelf Life Extension Program to assure the assets are safe and effective.
-MDH serves as a liaison to the Project sites and to the CDC during these sustainment operations.
+- The antidotes are either replaced by ASPR at or before their expiration date or the assets are eligible for the Shelf Life Extension Program to assure the assets are safe and effective.
+MDH serves as a liaison to the host sites and to ASPR during these sustainment operations.

-- MDH assists the regional emergency response planning for the CHEMPACK Project assets by providing guidance, review and subject matter expertise.
+- MDH assists in emergency response planning for the CHEMPACK program assets by providing guidance, review, and subject matter expertise.